AAGPS (NSW) Rugby: History

+The official GPS rugby union competition commenced in 1892.
+St Joseph's College joined the competition in 1895 and Saint Ignatius' College in 1907.The competition's annual match between Newington College and The King's School is the oldest rivalry game in rugby union in Australia, dating back to at least 1870.
+In 1874 both Newington College and The King's School were founding members of the Southern Rugby Football Union (now the NSWRU).

-The official rugby union competition commenced in 1892.
-In 2009 after 103 years playing in the 1st XV competition Sydney Boys High School decided to withdraw itself from AAGPS Rugby.
-After a two-year absence High returned in 2011 with their 1st XV in the 2nd XV competition.
+In 2009, after 103 years playing in the 1st XV competition, Sydney Boys High School withdrew itself from AAGPS Rugby.
+After a two-year absence they returned in 2011, with their 1st XV competing in the 2nd XV competition.
 In 2012 the Armidale School's 1st XV was admitted into the 2nd XV competition while High were placed in the inaugural 3rd XV competition.
-Sydney Grammar School decided not to participate in the 2013 1st XV competition reducing the number of schools competing in the 1st XV to 6.
+Sydney Grammar School decided not to participate in the 2013 1st XV competition reducing the number of schools competing in the 1st XV to six.

-The current format across the 1st XV and 2nd XV competitions include Newington, Shore, St Ignatius', St Joseph's, King's and Scots.
+The current format across the 1st XV and 2nd XV competitions include Newington College, Shore School, St Ignatius' College, St Joseph's College, The King's School and The Scots College.
 The 3rd XVs of all these schools joined the 1st XVs of Armidale, Grammar and High in a nine-team 3rd XV competition.
-With the 1st XV and 2nd XV only having six teams, the current competition competition format follows a double round-robin format with 10 rounds.
+With the 1st XV and 2nd XV only having six teams, the current competition format follows a double round-robin format with 10 rounds.